mvonthron/micoach-backup/README.md

 Usage
 -----
 **Requirements**
+  - a computer and a *miCoach* account...

+No requirements with the win32 binary, from the Python source code:
   - [Python](http://www.python.org) 2.6+
   - [PySide](http://www.pyside.org)
   - [ConfigObj](http://www.voidspace.org.uk/python/configobj.html)
-  - a computer and a *miCoach* account...

 **Installation**